5 things travelers need to know about the delta COVID-19 variant

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

 Should people rethink their summer travel plans?

-Dr Jenny Yu: People should weigh these factors while travelling for the summer: vaccination status, health risks and local regulations.
+Dr. Jenny Yu: People should weigh these factors while traveling for the summer: vaccination status, health risks and local regulations.
 If you are vaccinated and continue to wear a mask, the risk of contracting the virus remains fairly low.

 Does my vaccine protect against this variant?
 Will I need a booster shot?

-Dr Yu: The Delta variant is the more contagious of the variants.
+Dr. Yu: The Ddelta variant is the more contagious of the variants.
 It can produce mild symptoms in even vaccinated individuals.
 It is most dangerous to unvaccinated individuals as they are likely to contract the virus.

 Featured photo by izusek/Getty Images